Pac-Man 40th Anniversary: New

 Bandai Namco's first game to celebrate the anniversary was Pac-Man Geo, releasing October 14, 2020 on Android and iOS devices.
 An augmented reality mobile game often compared with 2016 game Pokémon Go as both take advantage of real world maps, the whole idea of the game is to create and play on real world Pac-Man mazes utilising streets displayed on Google Maps.
-The game is currently available in 170 different regions.
+The game was available in 170 different regions.
 Interestingly a similar concept was developed for Google Maps for April Fools' Day 2017.
+On October 28, 2021, the game's servers were shut down, rendering the game unplayable.

-The next to follow in front of Geo was Pac-Man Mega Tunnel Battle, which released the following month on November 17, exclusively on Stadia.
-The game, developed by Heavy Iron Studios, is battle royale that pits Pac-Man up against 63 other opponents in a large maze.
+The next to follow in front of Geo was Pac-Man Mega Tunnel Battle, which released the following month on November 17, exclusively on Google Stadia.
+The game, developed by Heavy Iron Studios, is a battle royale that pits Pac-Man up against 63 other opponents in a large maze.
 Each player starts in their own independent mazes that are connected to a network of other mazes with the end goal being the last player standing.
 A free demo was made available on October 27.
+Though the original game shut down alongside the closure of the Google Stadia platform, a re-released version of the game under the name Pac-Man Mega Tunnel Battle: Chomp Champs was made available for other consoles on May 9, 2024.

 In May 2020, a game called Pac-Man Live Studio was announced and was set to release the following month.
 It was to played via Twitch where viewers could play the game from the official Twitch channel.
-The game allows two to four player co-op where each player teams up in two modes that are focused on high scores.
-However, there has been no updates regarding the game following the announcement, with the official website only saying "coming soon".
-A reply from the social media account has stated the game is still being worked on, however news regarding the game has stayed silent afterwards.
+The game would allow two to four player co-op where each player teams up in two modes that are focused on high scores.
+Despite the game's intended launch windows, no new game updates were provided following the announcement, also missing the launch window.
+While Bandai Namco's marketing teams clarified that the games were still in development, the official accounts and Twitch pages were taken down in the months following.
+On December 6, 2021, a game called Pac-Man Community; featuring a great resemblance to Pac-Man Live Studio, was released on Facebook Gaming.
+Though the Genvid-developed game largely resembled the unreleased Live Studio, Bandai Namco representatives clarified that the two games were different and that Live Studio was still planned to release.
+Pac-Man Community was shut down on February 4, 2023.

 Game company Doppio Games launched a new game for Amazon in November 2020 called Pac-Man Waka Waka.
 This version of Pac-Man is entirely voice activated where the player must guide Pac-Man through a maze entirely through voice commands.